arunkoshy/arunkoshy.github.io/_posts/2021-04-27-unspoken-truths.markdown

 0) Fear G-d and keep His commandments [0].
 This one is what got me out unscathed even as I missed the mark on the other 13 truths.

-a) Moms are true prophets.. they have serious skin in the game.
+a) Parents are true prophets.. they have serious skin in the game.
 Time has a weird way of proving them right even if you thought they had no clue.

 b) Most ventures fail.
 So while you listen to pied-piper visionary Steve the CEO, keep in mind basic math around "hyper-scale" or even " success " [2].
 If so blessed, talk to friends who are VCs, LPs.
 Outcomes ranges from acquisition with double-digit % layoffs ( usually all but non-core engineering ) to absolute write-offs.
 The big whale outcomes are statistically a long-lost cousin of some of them mega lotteries.